ids/cluster-builder-vbox/README.md

 When the cluster has finished a message will be displayed with instructions for using the cluster.
 The `kubeconfig` file is downloaded to the __cluster package folder__ (eg. eg/k8s), which you can then merge to your ~/.kube/config, or reference explicitly.

+__Note:__ _Multi-master k8s is not yet implemented, so only the first master specified in the hosts file will be used.
+Hopefully coming soon._

 ## Control Kubernetes Cluster VMs